 Kathleen Lee, LPC, LCADC, ACS

-Kathleen Lee is a Licensed Professional Counselor and Licensed Clinical Alcohol and Drug Counselor.
-Kathleen is also an Approved Clinical Supervisor.
-Kathleen began working in the field in 2008 and gained experiencing working with individuals with mental health and substance use issues.
-Kathleen graduated with her Master’s degree in Community Counseling from Rider University.
+Kathleen Lee is a Licensed Professional Counselor and Licensed Clinical Drug and Alcohol Counselor.
+Kathleen is also an advanced clinical supervisor.
+Kathleen began working in the field in 2008 and gained experiencing working with individuals with mental health and substance use concerns.
+Kathleen graduated with her master’s degree in community counseling from Rider University.
 She has experience providing compassionate judgement free care to adults using a person centered and strength based approach which utilizes motivational interviewing and cognitive behavioral techniques.
 Kathleen has 10 years of experience working in leadership positions where she provided clinical supervision and ensured agencies meet licensing and accreditation standards.
 Kathleen successfully created and ran an award winning group program.
 Her expert understanding of issues relating to mental health and addiction paired with her innate ability to conceptualize and respond to challenges makes her a strong leader.
-While in leadership positions, Kathleen always continued to provide counseling services to patients and is excited to spend her days helping patients feel supported while they develop coping skill to minimize symptoms
+While in leadership position Kathleen always continued to provide counseling services to patients and is excited to spend her days helping patients feel supported while they develop coping skill to minimize symptoms.

-- Kathleen’s favorite thing to do is sit outside and watch her kids play
+- My favorite thing to do is- sit outside and watch my kids play

 Collin is a Licensed Professional Counselor (LPC) in the State of New Jersey with a focus on developing practical skills to assist clients with their mental health needs through a warm, compassionate, supportive and empowering approach.
 He understands that with each client, needs differ, but the goal of finding our true, authentic selves is universal.
 As an LPC, Collin assists people of all walks of life find stability, support, and hope for the future through an affirmative lens – helping clients who struggle to find acceptance among their communities and within themselves.